-- Remote/Rapid Building, Plant, and Contaminated Land Surveillance - Remote/Rapid Sampling Techniques for Hazardous Environments - Improved and/or new techniques for in-situ analysis of contaminated land, buildings, effluents and waste packages
+- Remote/rapid building, plant, and contaminated land surveillance - Remote/rapid sampling techniques for hazardous environments - Improved and/or new techniques for in-situ analysis of contaminated land, buildings, effluents and waste packages - (A.1) (Rapid) in-situ analysis

-(A.1) (Rapid) In-Situ Analysis

 Improved techniques for the surveillance and characterisation of plant, structures, waste, land and effluents for radiological and chemical contamination.
-Remote (field sensing) for contaminated land, buildings, effluents and waste / residue packages.
-Improved detectors, such as solid state alpha cameras for more rapid analysis/more flexible deployment/improved information content.
+Remote (field sensing) for contaminated land, buildings, effluents and waste/ residue packages.
+Improved detectors, such as solid-state alpha cameras for more rapid analysis/more flexible deployment/improved information content.

-(A.2) Rapid and Automated Analytical Techniques
+(A.2) Rapid and automated analytical techniques

-More rapid analysis methodology to support automation especially in labour-intensive areas of sample preparation and radionuclide separations to improve analysis cost, reduce liquid waste arisings, improved turnaround time and improved supply-chain capacity.
-Key focus is on improved analysis/assay capabilities for alpha and beta radionuclides.
+More rapid analysis methodology to support automation, especially in labour-intensive areas of sample preparation and radionuclide separations.
+This is to improve analysis cost, reduce liquid waste arisings, improve turnaround time and improve supply-chain capacity.
+A key focus area is improved analysis/assay capabilities for alpha and beta radionuclides.